ueberdosis/hocuspocus/docs/src/docPages/introduction.md

 That enables you to build performant real-time applications, add collaboration to your existing app, sync presence states and think offline-first.

-## So, what’s hocuspocus then?
+## So, what’s Hocuspocus then?
 You can use whatever you like to send Y.js changes to other clients, but the most popular way is to use a WebSocket.
-With hocuspocus you’ve got such a WebSocket backend, that has everything to get started quickly, integrate Y.js in your existing infrastructure and scale to a million users.
+With Hocuspocus you’ve got such a WebSocket backend, that has everything to get started quickly, integrate Y.js in your existing infrastructure and scale to a million users.

 ## Features
 * Merges changes without conflicts